Carleton-College-SIG/sspr-config/README.md

 ## Before you begin

 1. Clone this repository into a directory on the control host.
-1. Create the file .vaultpw with the contents of the LastPass item named "ansible vault pw for centos-provisioning".
+1. Create the file .vaultpw with the contents of the LastPass item named "password.carleton.edu Ansible vault pw".
 Set permissions with chmod go= .vaultpw.
 1. ansible-vault create inventory/group_vars/all/ansible_ssh_sudo_user.yml and add the following lines, substituting your actual username and password:

 # Old info!!!!